Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

-By construction, the analytical model in Eq.~\ref{Eq:frequency_model} does not predict the oscillation frequency outside the defined oscillation conditions.
-However, experimental measurements at 45~°C (Fig.~\ref{fig:Figure_4}g) reveal that spiking behavior can still occur beyond this regime at higher bias current.
-Representative time traces under bias conditions inside and outside the oscillation regime (\textit{i.e.}, within and outside the $V_{TH}$- $V_{HL}$ window) are shown in Fig.~\ref{fig:Figure_5}a,b, with zoomed-in views in Fig.~\ref{fig:Figure_5}c,d.
-When operating within the oscillation condition, the asymptotic falling voltage ($V_{af}$) remains below the holding voltage $V_{HL}$, ensuring the triggering of the next cycle (Fig.~\ref{fig:Figure_5}c).
+Representative time traces under bias conditions inside and outside the deterministic oscillation regime are shown in Fig.~\ref{fig:Figure_5}a,b, with zoomed-in views in Fig.~\ref{fig:Figure_5}c,d.
+When biasing the circuit within the oscillation condition, the asymptotic falling voltage ($V_{af}$) remains below the holding voltage $V_{HL}$, ensuring the triggering of the next cycle (Fig.~\ref{fig:Figure_5}c).
 Conversely, outside this regime, $V_{af}$ exceeds $V_{HL}$, preventing immediate retriggering (Fig.~\ref{fig:Figure_5}d).
 As a result, a resting (escape) time emerges between successive spiking events, as clearly observed in Fig.~\ref{fig:Figure_5}b.
-In this regime, the next spike is no longer deterministically generated but is instead stochastically triggered by noise.
+In this regime, the next spike is no longer deterministically generated but is instead stochastically triggered by voltage noise.

 The difference between $V_{af}$ and $V_{HL}$, which defines the oscillation condition, is referred to as the holding voltage margin, and an analogous definition applies to the threshold voltage margin.
 We define the rising and falling escape times as the time between the signal reaching 50~mV from the threshold or holding voltage and the start of the next cycle.
-This definition enables the inclusion of noise effects in the analytical description of the charging and discharging time.
+This parameter definition implicitly accounts for the effects of voltage noise in the analytical description of the charging and discharging times.
 Fig.~\ref{fig:Figure_5}e shows the dependence of the falling escape time on the holding voltage margin (median values over all cycles are reported), where the dashed line corresponds to the analytical model prediction.
-A simple fit to the experimental data reproduces the trend predicted by the analytical model, with an offset of approximately 10~mV, consistent with the noise level of the measurement setup.
-The dependence of the rising escape time on the threshold voltage margin for a different device is shown in the inset of Fig.~\ref{fig:Figure_5}e.
-Consistent dependencies are observed across other devices for both oscillation boundaries, supporting an intrinsic physical origin of this behavior (Supplementary Information).
+A fit to the experimental data reproduces the trend predicted by the analytical model, with an offset of approximately 10~mV, consistent with the noise level of the measurement setup.
+The dependence of the rising escape time on the threshold voltage margin for a different device is shown in the inset of Fig.~\ref{fig:Figure_5}e, and consistent dependencies are observed across several devices for both oscillation thresholds, supporting an intrinsic physical origin of this behavior (Supporting Information).